renpy/renpy/sphinx/source/3dstage.rst

     show layer master:
         perspective True
         gl_depth True

-If you find yourself doing this all the time, :var:`config.perspective_implies_depth` can make this easier.

 Slight rounding errors can cause images that are nominally at the same depth to appear above or below each other.
 Flattening these images and displaying them